 If you already have a 401(k) through your job, you’re getting a lot of the benefits of a traditional IRA already.
 Your contributions lower your taxable income and your account grows tax-deferred.
 Plus, 401(k) plans have higher contribution limits than IRAs.
 So, if you already use a 401(k) you may want to diversify your retirement holdings by opening a Roth IRA on the side.
 That way, when you hit retirement, you’ll have at least one source of tax-free income.

 Your Accounts, in Retirement and Beyond

 Around half of Americans don’t have any retirement accounts to their name.
 If you’re choosing between a Roth and a traditional IRA you’re in a privileged position.
-Consider the tax and estate planning implications of deciding between a Roth and a traditional IRA.
+Consider the tax and estate planning implications of deciding between a Roth IRA and a traditional IRA.
 And remember, any time you open a new investing account you should shop around until you find an account with low fees.
 Fees eat into the value of your retirement holdings over time.
 Opt for low fees and you’ll keep more of your hard-earned dollars.

-If you’re still stumped about whether a Roth or traditional IRA will be best for you, consider talking to a financial advisor.
-A matching tool like SmartAsset’s SmartAdvisor can help you find a person to work with to meet your needs.
-First you’ll answer a series of questions about your situation and goals.
+- If you’re still stumped about whether a Roth or traditional IRA is best for you, consider talking to a financial advisor.
+A matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
+First, you’ll answer a series of questions about your situation and goals.
 Then the program will narrow down your options from thousands of advisors to up to three registered investment advisors who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.